UPF Q&A

 Yes, this is mandatory.
 The costs of this audit are eligible for subsidy; you can include these costs in the project budget when submitting your subsidy application.

-You will need our approval to do this if the change is more than 25% per result of the budget category.
-If this change of 25% is less than 2,000 euros, you do not need our approval.
+You will need our approval in advance if the change exceeds 10% of any budget category.
+If this change is less than 5,000 euros, you do not need our approval.

-Please note: You must report in detail any changes to the project resulting from budget changes.
-For example, if another activity within the same budget replaces an activity.
+Please remember to provide a detailed report of any changes to the project resulting from budget changes.
+For example, if you replace one activity with another within the same budget, you must document this.

 Outcome Harvesting is a monitoring and evaluation method we use to collect and analyse outcomes.
 This method monitors changes, not activities.
 We ask you to use this monitoring method to gain insight into the impact of your UPF project.
 Your advisor will provide more information on this during the initial project meeting.